Rev-Log/WAR/PHILOSOPHY.md

 Humans are programmable.
 Every thought loop is a script.
 Every habit is a daemon.
+Make a symbol, then go find the meaning.

 Most people are just walking shell commands
 they never wrote themselves.